-Managing to educate, enthral and entertain in equal parts, ACMI is a visual feast that pays homage to Australian cinema and TV, offering an insight into the modern-day Australian psyche perhaps as no other museum can.
-Its screens don't discriminate against age, with TV shows, games and movies on call, making it a great place to spend a day watching TV and not feel guilty about it.
-Free tours are conducted daily at 11am and 2.30pm, plus there's a cinema, regular talks and great workshops (prices vary).
+Managing to educate, enthral and entertain in equal parts, ACMI is a visual feast that pays homage to Australian cinema and TV, offering insight into the modern-day Aussie psyche.
+Its screens don't discriminate against age with TV shows, games and movies on call, making it a great place to spend a day watching TV without feeling guilty about it.
+Free exhibition tours at 11am and 2.30pm, plus there's a cinema, regular talks and great workshops (prices vary).

 Screen Worlds is the main focus here, an interactive exhibition that celebrates Australian cinema and TV, along with gaming and small-screen media.
 The collection includes props, costumes, a trippy zoetrope, a 'Time Slice' where you can re-create your own scene from The Matrix, interactive editing displays and clips of everyone from Crocodile Dundee to Dame Edna.
-Upstairs you’ll find the Australian Mediatheque, a series of free booths set aside for viewing clips from the National Film and Sound Archive – it's the perfect hideaway on a rainy day.
+In booths around the building you’ll find Australian Mediatheque, which are set aside for viewing clips from the National Film and Sound Archive – it's the perfect hideaway on a rainy day.